 Kratom is a naturally growing plant in Southeast Asian countries and has been long used in the region for its medicinal properties.
 Farmers and laborers chew on the plant’s leaves or make them into tea.
 They attest to its benefits, saying it allows them to tolerate the heat when they’re working in the open, alleviates fatigue, and gives them the energy to work longer than normal.

 In the United States, kratom started to gain attention only in the 2000s.
 It’s unclear what’s behind its sudden surge in popularity but experts say the internet has something to do it.
-Word about this substance traveled faster than before, and because it has not been banned by the federal government, it’s easy to find a source and order online.
+Word about this substance traveled faster than before, and because it has not banned by the federal government, it’s easy to find a source and order online.

 One of the most popular uses of kratom in the US is as a self-prescribed treatment to opioid addiction.
 Because it induces similar but seemingly more benign effects than hard opioids like heroin, kratom is taken to relieve withdrawal symptoms for a recovering addict.

 However, kratom has been found to be addictive, as well, and has the potential to be abused, although studies are mixed as to the degree of that potential.
-Some researches say the substance has high abuse liability, while others maintain it has to be taken regularly in high doses before you develop an addiction to it.
+Some researches say the substance has high abuse liability, while others maintain it has to taken regularly in high doses before you develop an addiction to it.

 What’s more certain is that kratom overdose poses serious health threats, including seizures, psychosis, coma, and even death.
 Kratom withdrawal also comes with a number of symptoms, such as nausea, insomnia, mood swings, and diarrhea.

 With contradicting conclusions drawn by various studies, and not enough research done for a definitive response about kratom’s use, the FDA has yet to impose a nationwide ban on the buying and distribution of kratom.
-However, it has been tagged by the DEA as a drug of concern and is already illegal in certain states and municipalities.
+However, it has tagged by the DEA as a drug of concern and is already illegal in certain states and municipalities.
 The DoD has also included Kratom on its list of prohibited substances.